 I've worked as a make-up artist, and have tried all kinds of concealers.
 The only one which makes any sort of difference is Ben Nye's Mellow Orange #2, as it neutralizes the blue.
 My circles aren't completely covered, but are certainly less noticeable after I've applied Mellow Orange.

 It's an extremely concentrated, highly pigmented product, and a little goes a long way.
 Fortunately, I live within ten minutes of a store which sells Ben Nye, and at $12 CDN per pot, it's a steal.

 Someone here mentioned having a hard time finding Ben Nye products in Canada.
 Studio FX in Vancouver offers the line, and I believe that they might ship. (not sure though)

-Age: Unknown Skin: Combination, Olive, Warm Hair: Black, Wavy, Medium Eyes: Brown
+Age: Unknown Skin: Combination, Olive, Neutral Hair: Black, Wavy, Medium Eyes: Brown

 PREFACE: I have dark circles with ethnic skin so they are a particular challenge; the circles are so much darker than the rest of the face that it is very difficult to find the right shade of concealer that will not give me a reverse-raccoon look.

 I bought the blue concealer separate from the wheel.
 It is orange-peach based, creamy but not too much, and only a very thin layer swiped from the fingertip is effective for the under eyes.
 Any more and you'll obviously have minor creasing.
 Having done so I then apply a thin layer of concealer (of your choice) and set with a smidgen of pressed powder on Beauty Blender sponge (I don't want a thicker sponge to look stage-makeupy).

 This combination helps keep the under eyes looking fresh and not severely covered and stays on all of a work day and right now that it's cooler into the evening.
 I'll see how it does during a hot summer.